physics-paul/mfi-assignment8/README.md

 In actually downloading the data, Python was used for the data extraction to grab the information from each URL, specifically using the 'requests' module.
 Since each of the 8-K's was in the form of an html script, the module 'Beautiful Soup' was used in order to parse through the html and only grab the body of the document.

-The Python script can be seen in the GitHub pages as 'download8K.py'.
+The Python script can be seen in the GitHub pages as 'sentimentAnalysis.py'.
+It was put here because the code runs more smoothly to go ahead an perform the Sentiment Analysis in the next sections while downloading the data.

 ### Event Studies